 #2 SALZBURG, AUSTRIA

-My first trip to Europe and a week I will never forget it.
+My first trip to Europe and a week I will never forget.
 As I mentioned earlier I love history.
 American history is cool but my bag is Ancient Roman history.
-I was the president of the Latin club in high school, can even understand some of the things that the Pope says and basically I love everything Ancient Rome.
+I was an officer of the Latin club in high school, can even understand some of the things that the Pope says and basically I love everything Ancient Rome.
 What does Rome have to do with playing hockey in Salzburg, Austria you ask?

 Well let me tell you.
 This beer league hockey trip to play a draft tournament in Salzburg started with a 36 hour layover in Rome.
 It was my first time and I took full advantage.
 I had a private tour of the Palatine Hill Museum, visited the ruins of what is considered the first athletic stadium, and ate at a restaurant that used recipes from a 2000 year old cookbook.
 It was marvelous.
 I tell the story about the restaurant, Hostaria Antica Roma in a BLPA Big Show podcast.
 Right now in this blog, in front of God and everyone, I guarantee you I will host a hockey tournament in Rome one day.
 Who is with me?
 Rome Hockey Tournament.
 Until then check these pics out.